 Formal citizenship requirements for political participation exclude not only noncitizens, but also many individuals from racial communities perpetually seen as foreigners.
 Ming Hsu Chen of the University of California Hastings College of Law looks at regulatory barriers, such as voter ID laws, that inhibit both racial minorities and non-citizens from participating equally in the American political process.
 She offers proposals for regulatory changes that would create a more equitable political order.

-COVID-19 has exacerbated existing health disparities for communities of color.
-Racial disparities have occurred in COVID-19 health effects and fatalities, and they have persisted through the rollout of COVID-19 vaccines, too, which saw a greater uptake in socioeconomically privileged segments of the population.
-These outcomes did have to occur.
-Olatunde Johnson, of Columbia Law School, discusses how regulators could have made different policy design choices to promote greater equity in the vaccine rollout—and she draws key lessons not only for the next public health emergency but also for improving racial equity more generally.
+Racial disparities have occurred in COVID-19’s health effects and fatalities.
+They have persisted through the rollout of COVID-19 vaccines too, which saw a greater uptake in socioeconomically privileged segments of the population.
+These outcomes did not have to occur.
+Olatunde Johnson of Columbia Law School discusses how regulators could have made different policy design choices to promote greater equity in the vaccine rollout—and she draws key lessons not only for the next public health emergency but also for improving racial equity more generally.

 The racial wealth gap in the U.S. is driven in part by a lack of access to credit among communities of color.
 But as Brian D. Feinstein of the Wharton School relays in this episode, new empirical research indicates that increasing the level of diversity on regional Federal Reserve Bank boards improves credit access for underbanked minority communities.
 He draws out the major implications of this research not only for narrowing the racial wealth gap, but for understanding the role that diversity in institutional leadership, including on corporate boards, can play in advancing racial equity more broadly.